 The collar is upturned and fastened with a pin before it is sewn by hand onto the shirt in a circle, giving it a natural curve and roundness.

 This helps the collar retain its shape when worn under a jacket, making it less likely to collapse, even when the shirt is unbuttoned.
-The soft interlining makes the collar very comfortable.
+The soft interlining makes for comfortable wear.

 In the Neapolitan tradition, the block is stitched first, and subsequently the sleeves are put in.
 The sleeves are inserted slightly turned forward enabling the sleeve to follow the natural line of the arm.
 A noticeable detail of this method is slightly misaligned side-seams under the armscye.